 No matter your business you can benefit from creating video content that helps visitors earn trust.
 If you’re unable to create quality videos then it might be worth waiting until you can invest in the gear and people skilled in creating videos.
 But if you can invest time and money, here’s why it’s worth it:

 - Earns Visitor Trust — Videos create trust with customers/ website visitors, and the more engaging your content the likelier people will return to your website.
+Starting a vlog, for example, can build an emotional connection and earn loyalty from an audience.

 - SEO Ranking — If your video is well optimized it can improve your search engine ranking.
 Also, if your video is on YouTube it can also attract new visitors to your website.